General Data Protection Regulations

 We review our data retention periods regularly and will only hold your personal data for as long as is necessary for the relevant activity, or as required by law (we may be legally required to hold some types of information), or as set out in any relevant contract we have with you.
 Your data will be destroyed after the retention period has passed if it is no longer required for the reasons it was obtained.

-The full retention schedule is detailed within our Document Retention Policy which is available, free of charge from our office.
+The full data retention schedule is detailed within our Document Retention and Disposals Policy which is available, free of charge from our office or from our website: www.glenhousing.co.uk

 You have the right at any time to:

-• Require us to correct any inaccuracies in your information;
+- Ask us to correct any inaccuracies of fact in your information;

-If you would like to exercise any of your rights above please contact us at email@example.com
+If you would like to exercise any of your rights above, please contact our DPO, Calum Kippen by:

 The Information Commissioner’s Office – Scotland